How To Start Eucalyptus Farming Business – Complete Guide

 Read: How To Start A Soil Testing Service Business

 You can raise saplings in two ways.
-Either you can propagate it from seeds or through vegetative propagation by cuttings (clonal propagation).
+One can propagate it from seeds or through vegetative propagation by cuttings (clonal propagation).
 Under nursery conditions, you can sow the seeds on raised beds under shade.
-You can achieve rapid and complete germination under moist, warm (25 – 35 0C) conditions in presence of light.
+You can achieve rapid and complete germination under moist, warm (25 – 35 0C) conditions in the presence of light.

 The next step is transplantation.
 According to the requirement of species, you have to prepare the field for transplantation.
 Additionally, maintain proper spacing and nutrients contained in the soil.
 Eucalyptus is intolerant to shade and does not compete well with grasses for water and nutrients, thus 2-3 hand weeding and soil working in the initial stages are essential.

-Generally, eucalyptus plantation doesn’t demand any regular irrigation.
+Generally, eucalyptus plantations don’t demand any regular irrigation.
 However, protective irrigation is essential.
 In case of monsoon failure, you must provide protective irrigation.

-Owing to its fast growth, Eucalyptus is a heavy feeder and requires supplements in form of organic and chemical fertilizers in successive years.
-The deficiency of Nitrogen in soils is a limiting factor for growth and can reduce the yield by 60%.
-For maintaining soil fertility, it is advisable to raise Eucalyptus trees with legumes as an intercrop.
+Owing to its fast growth, Eucalyptus is a heavy feeder and requires supplements in the form of organic and chemical fertilizers in successive years.
+Nitrogen deficiency in soils is a limiting factor for growth and can reduce yield by 60%.
+To maintain soil fertility, raising Eucalyptus trees with legumes as an intercrop is advisable.

 Also Read: Most Profitable Agriculture Business Ideas